Designing the Macro

 ENDIF

 The following pseudocode describes the macro to be developed.
 This is a high-level description of the solution.
-There are many technical details that need to be addressed and they will be in the next topic, the topic where the macro is actually written.
-Additionally, this is just one of many possible methods that could be used to get the same end result.
-This approach was chosen because it is conceptually easy to understand and easy to code.
+Many technical details need to be addressed, and they will be covered in the next topic, which is where the macro is written.
+Additionally, this is one of many possible methods that could be used to get the same result.
+This approach was chosen because it is conceptually straightforward to implement.

 When creating the pseudocode for a macro, always refer to your list of Inputs, Outputs, and Issues.
 If these are not all addressed in the pseudocode, they likely won't be addressed in the macro itself.